MrEessa/MrEessa/README.md

 PM by trade.
 I write some code too, which changes how I do the PM part.

-I lead product strategy (and love all things strategy) at S&P Global.
-Following an education in the environmental and energy field, my domain for the last ten years has been in the carbon and renewable energy markets.
+I lead product strategy (and love building strategy!) at S&P Global.
+Following my education in the environmental and energy fields, my domain for the last ten years has been in the carbon and renewable energy markets.
 Regulated, technical, B2B.

-I'm increasingly hands-on with AI adoption - embedding it into what I build, using it to reshape how I work and deliver, and applying it in my own leadership practice.
-With Claude Code and Cursor or Lovable, I'm prototyping faster and getting to something tangible.
-What used to take days or even weeks, I'm now handling in a few hours.
+I'm increasingly hands-on with AI adoption - embedding it into what I build both professionally and for personal project.
+It's reshaped how I work and deliver and I've taken great strides to apply it when working cross-functionally.
+With Claude Code and Cursor or Lovable, I'm prototyping faster and what used to take days or even weeks, I'm now handling in a few hours.

-As a product builder, the technical decisions underneath a roadmap matter to me.
+Nevertheless, as a product builder, the technical decisions underneath my product roadmaps matter a great deal to me.

 ---